 The UNC Fellowship in Geriatric Medicine is tailored to the goals of each fellow, and can be structured to last from one to three years, depending on the career interests of the fellow.
 In addition, Internal Medicine residents who wish to pursue a research-based career in Geriatric Medicine may decide to follow the research pathway of fellowship training as outlined by the American Board of Internal Medicine.

 The second year of fellowship training is for fellows interested in building skills as clinical investigators, clinician educators, or administrators.
 The second year is personalized to the interests of the fellow: time can be allocated to a research or quality improvement project, projects in medical education, or training in medical directorship.
-Fellows spend their remaining time continuing independent clinical work in the Geriatrics Specialty Clinic and CCRCs.
+Fellows spend their remaining time continuing independent clinical work at UNC Geriatrics outpatient clinic and CCRCs.

 The third year of fellowship training generally allows for more in-depth qualitative, quantitative, or health policy research pursuits, and many fellows have used the three-year fellowship to earn a Masters in Public Health from the Gillings School of Public Health at UNC.
-Fellows spend their remaining time continuing their clinical work in the Geriatrics Specialty Clinic and at CCRCs.
+Fellows spend their remaining time continuing their clinical work at UNC Geriatrics clinic and at CCRCs.